parentheseslabs/gatsby-starter-foundation/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Tanisha Raghav
-tagline: Graphic Designer
+tagline: No-code Designer
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/maanvi.jpeg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+She is a award winning no-code designer, based in sunny side of Gurgaon, India.
+Working as designer at Parentheses Labs.